Whose Left Is It Anyway?

 Clarification:

-Marxists, and to a lesser degree, Leninists believe that a state needs to exist during the period after the revolution to prevent external forces from subjugating the working class and reverting to capitalism.
+Marxists and Leninists believe that a state needs to exist during the period after the revolution to prevent external forces from subjugating the working class and reverting to capitalism.
 Marx referred to this as "the lower phase of communism" or "the dictatorship of the proletariat" but Lenin just referred to this period as socialism and to the end-goal as communism.

 The reason I mention all of this is that anarchism's leftist roots imply that many of the greatest minds of the 19th century; thoroughly educated, philosophical, and critical thinkers believed that this form of societal construction was not only moral, but scientific, and entirely possible.